yunsupj/SDC_Project/Computer_Vision/Vehicle_Detection_Tracking/README.md

 ---
 #### **Discussion**
-The main pipeline is perfectly work in various conditions of the road.
+The main pipeline is perfectly work in various conditions of views.
 The pipeline can accurately map out the true location of the vehicles, and it does not fail on multiple cars detection or remove false positive detections.
+However, since the vehicles in another side of the road usually smaller than the vehicles on the same side of the road, it is hard to detect after apply heatmap filter and thresholds.
+I think it may need smaller window size when search image/frame with sliding window to detect all the vehicles on both sides of the roads, which will require a lot more time to process.